 Distance Program Administrators

 Administrators of distance education programs meet twice each semester to assist in planning for distance education related initiatives as well as to identify issues in need of attention.
-This group is comprised of distance program directors and associate/assistant directors, members of the CAI team, a representative of the Office of the Provost, and the Dean of the Graduate School and University College.
+This group is comprised of distance program directors and associate/assistant directors, members of the TLC team, a representative of the Office of the Provost, and the Dean of the Graduate School and University College.

 The Academic Technology Advisory Group includes staff and faculty who provide day-to-day support for the integration of technology into teaching and learning activities as well as DoIT personnel responsible for supporting academic technologies.
 The ATAG’s primary focus is the learning management system, however it also addresses other technologies used for teaching and learning.
 The ATAG is advisory to the Committee on Computing and Academic Technology (CCAT).